dogweather/forkful/content/en/dart/html-and-the-web/downloading-a-web-page.md

 weight: 42
 ---

-## What & Why?

-Downloading a web page involves fetching the content of a web page via its URL for processing or storage.
-Programmers do this to extract information, monitor changes, or archive content, making it a staple in web scraping, data mining, and automated testing tasks.

 ## How to:
 Dart provides the `http` package, a popular third-party library for making HTTP requests.
 Here’s a basic example of how to use it to download a webpage:

 First, add the `http` package to your `pubspec.yaml`: